Skip To Main Content

 • YUHSD

-YUHSD hosts weeklong College, Career, Community & Military Fair
+YUHSD to host College, Career, Community & Military Fair

-Arizona's major universities, two-year colleges, military academies/ROTC representatives, community agencies and career and technical programs will be present at the event along with businesses from around the county previewing internships and future job prospects.
+Arizona's major universities, two-year colleges, military academies/Reserve Officer Training Corps representatives, community agencies and career and technical programs will be present at the event along with businesses from around Yuma County previewing internships and future job prospects.

 • CHS